blooop/template_rocker/README.md

 ## Intro

 This a template for creating [rocker](https://github.com/tfoote/rocker) extensions.
 It used [off-your-rocker](https://github.com/sloretz/off-your-rocker) as a starting point, and migrated to use `pyproject.toml` instead of `setup.py` to help manage the development environment and continuous integration in a modern way using [pixi](https://pixi.sh).
+[Pixi](https://github.com/prefix-dev/pixi) is a cross-platform package manager based on the conda ecosystem.
+It provides a simple and performant way of reproducing a development environment and running user defined tasks and worflows.
+It more lightweight than docker, but does not provide the same level of isolation or generality.

 This has basic setup for